Skip to content

 Detection Conditions:

 Phase Indication: Accumulation phase conditions detected.
-Signals potential transition from decline into accumulation.
+Indicates potential transition from decline into accumulation.

-Example: Stock declines from $100 to $85, TD signal appears β†’ Accumulation phase identified.
+Example: Stock declines from $100 to $85, TD event appears β†’ Accumulation phase identified.

 🩡 IGN β€” Ignition (Markup Phase)